chongchonghe/gravidy/README.md

 Check the original README in the master branch, or the original repo (https://github.com/cmaureir/gravidy).

+## This branch, NACT_LO_LIMIT
+We set a limit on the `nact` variable, which tells the program how  many particles should be updated this iteration.
+If it is lower than this, we make the CPU do the computation and if it is higher, the GPU does it.
+We find that the CPU is categorically slower, even for very small `nact` and so no `NACT_LO_LIMIT` is reasonable.
+All the work must be done on the GPU.

 ## About

 **GraviDy** is a new GPU, direct-summation N-body integrator written from scratch and based on the